 "I looked up one day and realized I had made it through.
 Not because life got easier.
 Because I had built something inside myself that held."

 — Taraneh LipscombGrowing up, it was her and her mother.
-That was the foundation.
-That was the constant.
-When she lost her, Taraneh lost the person who had been her anchor through everything.
+The constant and the foundation.
+When she lost her, she lost the anchor that had carried her through everything.

 Grief has a way of arriving at the worst possible time.
-Life doesn't pause.
-Bills still come.
-Responsibilities still call your name.
+Life doesn't pause for it.
+The bills keep coming.
 People still need you.
-And somewhere in the middle of all of that, you're expected to keep going, like losing someone that central to your life is something you just absorb and move past.
+Responsibilities don't wait.
+And somewhere in the middle of all of that, she was expected to keep going, like losing someone that central to her life is something you just absorb and move past.

 Taraneh didn't move past it.
 She moved through it.
 That's a completely different thing.
-And the tools she used to get through, the practices, the daily habits, the intentional ways of thinking, became the blueprint for everything she teaches now.
+The practices, the daily habits, the intentional ways of thinking she used to get through it became the blueprint for everything she teaches now.

 Here's what that training gave her that most wellness voices don't have: she understood the clinical frameworks.
 She knew the research.
 But she also knew that for most people, especially people who are already overwhelmed, already stretched thin and already holding everyone else up, traditional mental health language creates distance instead of connection.